BlockstreamResearch/bip-frost-dkg/README.md

 ### DKG Protocol EncPedPop

+TODO Update this to reflect the ephemeral keys

 (See [`python/chilldkg_ref/encpedpop.py`](python/chilldkg_ref/encpedpop.py).)

 EncPedPop is a thin wrapper around SimplPedPop that takes care of encrypting the VSS shares,